sai-pullabhotla/catatumbo/README.md

 Features
 --------
-* Automatic mapping of model classes (POJOs) to Cloud Datastore Entities and vice versa.
+* Automatic mapping of model classes to Cloud Datastore Entities and vice versa.
 Model classes may follow the below design patterns:
-	* Classic Java Beans Pattern - with a default constructor, accessor (getter) and mutator (setter) methods for each persistable field
+	* Classic Java Beans Pattern (aka POJO) - with a default constructor, accessor (getter) and mutator (setter) methods for each persistable field
-	* Builder Pattern - for immutable objects or to ensure object's state is always valid
+	* Builder Pattern - for immutable objects and/or to ensure object's state is always valid
 * Automatic generation of Identifiers (for both Numeric and String types)
 * Support for strongly typed Identifiers (e.g. a custom class UserId that wraps a numeric/string ID)
 * Ignore specific fields of your model object from persistence operations